AKAZhiyu/fullstackopen-2024/README.md

 ## Deep Dive Into Modern Web Development

 This repo contains all of exercises from part0 - part2.
-Other exercises are stored in a new dedicated git repository.
+Other exercises are stored in other branches.